lmolkova/opentelemetry-reactor-debug/README.md

 # Library for debugging Reactor calls with OpenTelemetry

 This library helps to understand [Project Reactor](https://projectreactor.io/) call chains.
-Is't intended for debugging only. **Do not use it in production**: it will kill your app performance.
+It's intended for debugging only. **Do not use it in production**: it will kill your app performance.
 If you're trying to understand complicated call chains (and what causes what) or just learning Reactor like me - welcome in, this library is for you.

 Check out [OpenTelemetry project](https://opentelemetry.io/) to learn more about it.